clueking2/englishtogermanMT/README.md

 # English to German Machine Trasnlation
 ### For Course: Natural Language Processing

+## File Descriptions
+- project.py: code for all model versions and their metrics
+- visualizations.py: code for making visualizations used in presentation
+- NLPFinalProject.pptx: powerpoint slides for presentation
+- wmt14_translate_de-en_train.csv: data used to split for traiing and testing

 ## Setup
 ### Download Files
 You can download these from the [Kaggle site](https://www.kaggle.com/datasets/mohamedlotfy50/wmt-2014-english-german) or through this Github above: